donsutherland/proxmox-service-discovery/README.md

 - `--tcp`: Enable TCP listener (default: true)
 - `--debug-addr`: Address for HTTP debug interface (e.g., `:8080`)
 - `--verbose`: Enable verbose logging
+- `--cache-path`: Path to cache file; if set, the program will save its state to this file and load it on startup if the initial fetch from Proxmox fails.

 ### Filtering Options